-Compliance Notes 6 New Build There are no additional or different criteria to those outlined above specific to new-build projects.
+Compliance Notes New Build There are no additional or different criteria to those outlined above specific to new-build projects.
 Refurbishment There are no additional or different criteria to those outlined above specific to refurbishment projects.
 Extensions to existing buildings Where the existing building falls within the scope of the assessment, then the criteria extend to the occupied spaces of the existing building.
 If only the new extension is being assessed then the criteria apply to the relevant spaces of the new building.
 Fit Out only There are no additional or different criteria to those outlined above specific to fit out-only projects.
 Long lag systems Where long-lag systems are specified, the criteria can be met where they are designed to service the base load only and a responsive secondary heating system and controls are provided, zoned in compliance with the above criteria.
 Distance requirement The distance requirement is approximate; however, the assessor must use sound judgement considering fully the aims of this issue, before accepting solutions that do not strictly meet the above criteria.
 Controls for wet heating systems Adequate TRVs (thermostatic radiator valves) placed in zones around the building perimeter, and the provision of local occupant controls to internal areas, such as fan coil units, would satisfy the criteria for this BREEAM issue.
-Occupant controls In pre-schools and schools occupant controls are intended to be for staff use only, not pupils.
-Excluded areas The following spaces are omitted from the assessment of this BREEAM issue: Media, arts production and SEN sensory spaces Main halls and sports facilities (exercise spaces only)
+Buildings with office space <100m 2 Where the building being assessed contains office space that totals <100m 2 then this BREEAM issue is not assessed as a standalone issue.
+The criteria for this issue forms a part of BREEAM issue Hea 14 ' Office Space '.
+The aim of Hea 14 is to recognise relevant Health & Wellbeing issues in buildings with a small amount of office space, ensuring the issues are weighted relative to the overall proportion of the building and users who utilise this type of space.